StackStorm/st2docs/docs/source/install/deb.rst

 ---------------------------------------
 `NGINX <http://nginx.org/>`_ is used to serve WebUI static files, redirect HTTP to HTTPS, provide SSL termination for HTTPS, and reverse-proxy st2auth and st2api API endpoints.
-To set it up: install `st2web` and `nginx`, generate certificates or place your existing certificates under ``/etc/ssl/st2``, and configure nginx with StackStorm's supplied :github_st2:`site config file st2.conf<conf/nginx/st2.conf>`.
+To set it up, install `st2web` and `nginx`, generate certificates or place your existing certificates under ``/etc/ssl/st2``, and configure nginx with StackStorm's supplied :github_st2:`site config file st2.conf<conf/nginx/st2.conf>`.